percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/docker.rst

 .. code-block:: bash

-   $ sudo docker start -ai percona-xtrabackup
+   $ sudo docker start -ai percona-xtrabackup-2.4

 This command starts the *percona-xtrabackup* container, attaches to its input/output streams, and opens an interactive shell.